AdamRogowski/FPGA-based-emulation-of-Remote-DMA-over-Converged-Ethernet/readme.md

-# DCQCN Hardware Model
+# FPGA based emulation of Remote DMA over Converged Ethernet

 ## Overview

-This repository contains software and hardware models for a DCQCN (Data Center Quantized Congestion Notification) congestion control system designed for large-scale RoCEv2 network testing.
+This repository contains software and hardware models for a DCQCN congestion control system designed for large-scale RoCEv2 network testing.
 The implementation supports emulation of up to 262,144 concurrent RDMA flows with individual rate control and congestion management.

 ## Repository Structure